 Mass is how much matter there is in a substance and is often expressed in weight (grams, kilograms, tonnes, ounces, or pounds).

 Mass flow rate is the amount of a mass moving through an instrument over time, so the unit of measure is mass (or weight) per unit of time and expressed as pounds/hour or kilograms/second or in some similar way.
 One of the advantages is that when measuring mass flow, the mass or weight does not vary when changing temperature or pressure.
 However, weight changes with gravity, but as long as we’re dealing with Earth’s applications, gravity is the same, which won’t impact mass flow.

 Benefits of Mass Flow Measurement

 There are some distinct advantages of using mass flow meters over volumetric meters.
-When using volumetric meters, there is the added expense of acquiring and installing additional equipment for temperature and pressure correction.
+When using volumetric meters, acquiring and installing additional equipment for temperature and pressure correction is the added expense.
 There is also the added computation required to convert the volumetric flow to mass flow.
 Additionally, mass flow measurement is recognized as offering more reliable, added accuracy, and better repeatability data than volumetric flow methods.